tmj1432/tmj1432/README.md

-# Ming Jie's GitHub profile!
+# :cow:Ming Jie's GitHub profile!:cow2:

 ## While you are here, let me introduce my repositories to you!
----

 ### :school:[GA Projects](https://github.com/tmj1432/GA-Projects)
 This repository consists of projects I completed during my time as a student in General Assembly!